bbc/gourmet-sentence-pairs-evaluation/README.md

-# Sentence Pairs Evaluation Tool
+# Sentence Pairs Evaluation Tool - Direct Assessment

-GoURMET project evaluation tool.
-The purpose is to evaluate a set of sentences comparing the quality of a machine translated sentence to a human translated sentence where the human translation is assumed to be the gold standard.
+This tool was build as part of the [GoURMET Project](https://gourmet-project.eu/) to complete Direct Assessment evaluation on machine translation models.
+The goal is to evaluate the models by comparing the quality of a machine translated sentences to a human translated sentences where the human translation is assumed to be the gold standard.
 For each case there must be a set of three sentences.

 1. A sentence in the source language
 2. The same sentence translated into the target language by a human
 3. The same sentence translated into the target language by a machine

+## Running and using the Direct Assessment Sentence Pair Tool

+This tool is open sourced under GPL v3.
+Please view the [usage docs](./docs/usage.md) for how to set up and run this software.
+Issues should be raised via the GitHub issues.
+Code changes can be proposed by opening a pull request.

 # Set up
 1. Install [node v10](https://nodejs.org/en/)